CoastAdapt

 This complexity complicates assessing impacts and risks.
 To respond effectively, you’ll need to identify and plan for a range of possible scenarios, including unexpected or compounding events.

-Talking with stakeholders about past events can help identify how things are connected and what effects those events had –both directly and indirectly.
+Talking with stakeholders about past events can help identify how things are connected and what effects those events had – both directly and indirectly.
 Knowing this helps create a better adaptation plan.

-Brush up on climate change science and impacts
+Refresh your understanding of climate change science and impacts

 Information about climate change and its implications can be found here: